 There’s no doubt that Chew, an ongoing series from Image Comics by John Layman and Rob Guillory, was the big indie sensation of 2009.
 It sold four printings of its first issue and received critical and fan acclaim.
 The story revolves around a detective named Tony Chu, who is cibopathic.
 Cibopathy is the ability to experience the memories of anything the cibopath tastes.
 If Tony bites a piece of fruit, he knows how it was grown, the pesticides used, etc. If he bites into a pork chop, he knows how the pig was grown… and slaughtered.
 In his world, bird flu has killed millions, there’s a chicken ban, and the FDA has become a serious power.
 The FDA recruits Tony to solve all sorts of crimes and chicken violations… by having him taste evidence.
 Creepy, funny and strangely charming, Chew has become one of my favorite books.
 It also has the distinction of having one of the only Asian-American protagonists in all of comics.

-Action Comics Amazing Spider-Man Avengers Batman BRIAN MICHAEL BENDIS Captain America comic books Comics Conventions Cosplay Dan Slott Daredevil Dark Horse DC DC Comics Dynamite Entertainment Fear Itself Geoff Johns Grant Morrison Green Lantern IDW Image Image Comics Indie Iron Man Jim Lee Jonathan Hickman Marvel Marvel Comics Marvel NOW!
-MATT FRACTION Midtown Comics new 52 New York Comic Con NYCC Robert Kirkman Saga Scott Snyder Spider-Man Superman Thor Vertigo Walking Dead Wolverine X-Men
+Action Comics Amazing Spider-Man Avengers back issues Batman BRIAN MICHAEL BENDIS Captain America comic books Comics Conventions Cosplay Dan Slott Daredevil Dark Horse DC DC Comics Dynamite Entertainment Fear Itself Geoff Johns Grant Morrison Green Lantern Guardians of the Galaxy IDW Image Image Comics Indie Iron Man Jim Lee Jonathan Hickman Marvel Marvel Comics MATT FRACTION Midtown Comics new 52 New York Comic Con NYCC Robert Kirkman Scott Snyder Spider-Man Superman Thor Vertigo Walking Dead Wolverine X-Men